-True crime has become one of the most popular genres of podcasting, with heavy hitters like My Favorite Murder and Sword and Scale leading the way.
-If you’ve already cranked through both, or are looking for a fresh listen, we’ve got you covered.
+True crime has become one of the most popular genres of podcasting, with heavy hitters like My Favorite Murder, Dirty John, and Sword and Scale leading the way.
+For those in search of a fresh listen, never fear.
+There's always a new case to crack—and we’ve got you covered.

-We’ve found nine true crime podcasts that range from hilarious to devastatingly detailed.
-And all of them are ongoing projects, so you’re sure to have new episodes for your listening pleasure.
+Below are the best true crime podcasts you need to hear.
+These listens range from hilarious to devastatingly detailed.
+What's more, many of these true crime podcasts are ongoing projects, so you’re sure to have new episodes for your listening pleasure.

 Crimetown is a joint effort from Gimlet Media and the creators of HBO’s The Jinx, so you know it’s got to be good.
 Crimetown focuses on a different city’s criminal history each season—the first season focuses on Providence, Rhode Island during the years of Mayor Buddy Cianci, who served 21 years as mayor despite resigning twice due to felony convictions.
 Crimetown is perfect for people who loved The Departed, The Godfather, and other mob stories.

 For fans of My Favorite Murder, this podcast is both hilarious and terrifying.
 The hosts of this particular podcast (Rachel Fairburn & Kiri Pritchard-McLean) are British, which has two advantages.
 One, they have great radio voices.
 Two, they shine a light on cases not often covered by their American counterparts.
 You’ll be sure to find episodes on stories you’ve never heard before.